paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 ## Steps

-1. Add the light client background extension helper to your background script.
+### 1. Add Light Client Background Extension Helper

-   There must be a service worker script using manifest v3.
+Add the light client background extension helper to your background script.
+This must be a service worker script using Manifest V3.
+When your extension launches, it will immediately connect to `smoldot`.

-   When your extension launches, it will immediately be connected to smoldot.
+**Manifest V3 Configuration:**

 ```json
 // manifest-v3-chrome.json